jessepav/lacygoill-wiki-backup/debug.md

 ##
 # Hard-to-reproduce issue
-## How to find a MWE?
+## How to find a MRE?

 First, find an easy way to reset your environment so that the issue disappears.
 Then, use it as often as you can.

 This serves two purposes.
 First, it will help you manually and quickly fix the issue when needed.
-Second, it will help you find a reliable MWE.
+Second, it will help you find a reliable MRE.
 Indeed, to do so, you need to remember what you've done recently.
 Don't let the bug last too long.
 The longer  it lasts, the less  chance you have  to retrieve in your  memory the action which triggered it (“is it because I did X?”, “or Y?”, “or Z?”, ...).

-We used  this trick  to find  a MWE to  reproduce an  issue where  sometimes Vim caused the command-line/screen to be redrawn prematurely while we were trying to copy some text in tmux copy mode.
+We used  this trick  to find  a MRE to  reproduce an  issue where  sometimes Vim caused the command-line/screen to be redrawn prematurely while we were trying to copy some text in tmux copy mode.
 We noticed  that we could temporarily  and manually fix the  issue by restarting